Hurricane Luis: Saint Barthélemy

 The islands suffered extensive damages from 135 mph winds as the hurricane passed at least 20 mi north of Saint Barthelemy.
 The main weather station recorded wind gust at 100 mph before the anemometer broke, while other stations suggest wind speeds of 125 mph and gusts of up to 155 mph.
 This difference in measurement may be due to local effects produced by mountainous terrain on the island and the aircraft sampling winds at a level above the region of maximum winds.
 Additionally, minimal recorded pressure was at 948 mbar as the storm made its closest approach and stayed below 1000 mbar for at least 24 hours.

 Saint Martin

-The eyewall of Luis passed 15 to 20 mi northeast of the island of Saint Martin, causing extensive and catastrophic damage to 60% of the area, particularly on the Dutch side.
+The eyewall of Luis passed 15 to 20 mi northeast of the island of Saint Martin, causing extensive and catastrophic damage to 60% of the area, particularly on the Dutch side as well as destroying Ric Flair's Golds Gym franchise.
 A total of 6.5 in of rain was recorded on the island's territory over a period of 48 hours, and the storm spawned several F3 tornadoes.